dadan041100/queencard-furryfriends/README.md

 - Connect to the data source `furry_friends_db@localhost`

 ## Reference:
-- For setting up your MySQL in Docker Desktop, i would like to thank DANZIEL CEMPRON for giving out clear instructions on how to do it.
+- For setting **MySQL in Docker Desktop**, i would like to thank **DANZIEL CEMPRON** for giving out clear instructions on how to do it.
 # Check out his GitHub Profile
 ```
 https://github.com/Dnzldotexe